re-mote-sensing/re-mote/Water_Sensor/re-mote-webserver/README.md

 	<img src="/Documentation/Pictures/server/docker_pull.png" width="50%">

 3. Run the Docker Container.
-	- In the command below, Change `/DATA/AppData/remote-server` to desired location, for example if you want to store it on your desktop.
+	- In the command below, Change `/DATA/AppData/remote-server` to the desired location, for example, if you want to store it on your desktop.
 		- Windows: `C:/Users/{username}/Desktop/remote-server`
 		- Linux: `/home/{username}/Desktop/remote-server`
 		- MacOS: `/Users/{username}/Desktop/remote-server`